schminkel/vercel-ai-chatbot/FEATURES.md

 Ok, to be clear, I want to build the docker image locally and want to push it to github manually via cli.
 Provide all neccecary files and commands and a detiled description on how to do this.
 Analyse the project first to see what is needed in this context.

+---

+## Restrict sign up for defined user

+Add a table to the db with the name Allowed_User.
+This table has one column with the name email.
+When doing a sign up or sign in there will be a check if the email is in this table/column.
+If not the user get a ustom message, like contact Thorsten Schminkel to get access to the system.
+The message is a modal dialog, check the app how modal dialogs should look like.
+Fill the table initally with thorsten@schminkel.de

+---

+## Add some marketing information about the app to the fist page (login)

+The key befefit of this app is that you can test and use all available big models in one app.
+The idea is pay per use without any monthly fees, fair an easy.
+The user has full controll over their spendings and sees this in the message, the chat and overall per user.
+The user can buy credits in order to have money to spend.
+Add this information to the login page so that the use has a basic understanding of what he or she is doing the login for.
+Do not implement those features, focus on the illustration of these features on the login page, marketing text only.
+Make the illustration clear, not too much text and maybe some fancy design.

+---

+## Add roles to users

+Admin can add user to allowed user list

+---

+## Add EU Bedrock support

+Add model from Bedrock that are hosted in the EU

+--